 Hence, you are expected to have at least 4GB of storage space before upgrading.
 You can follow some convenient guides to create higher memory space on your iPhone, in order to have enough storage space for this upgrade.

-Part 2: Free Way to Get Enough Space Required for iOS 10!
+Part 2: Correctly Manage iOS 10 Media Files to Get Enough Space

 Part 3: 3 Little Tricks to Optimize iOS 10 Storage Space